johncmunson/osx-dev-setup/README.md

 3. Use npm to install [n](https://github.com/tj/n) and [yarn](https://yarnpkg.com/en/).
 See [this issue](https://github.com/tj/n/issues/416#issuecomment-342693217) for fixing permissions to get n to work correctly.

 _Alternative: use the [n-install](https://github.com/mklement0/n-install) script to install n without having to install node first.
 Shouldn't have to fix n's permissions with this method.
-Then, install yarn using `brew install yarn --without-node`_
+Then, install yarn using `brew install yarn --ignore-dependencies`_

 4. Use homebrew to install [git](https://git-scm.com/book/en/v1/Getting-Started-Installing-Git)